 Best for: Creating a buzz in the blogosphere.

 There is no shortage of wedding blogs on the internet, with many of them wildly popular.
 Getting your photographs placed on a popular platform can go a long way to boost your career.
-Not only do these sites carry a strong reputation and sense of prestige, but they also have the potential to show your work off to millions of viewers monthly, which could bring your exposure to a whole new level.
+Not only do these sites carry a strong reputation and sense of prestige, but they also have the potential to show your work off to millions of people monthly, which could bring your exposure to a whole new level.

 To get your work featured on a wedding blog, it is important to be selective in the photos you choose to submit.
 Blogs are always on the lookout for photos that offer something new or unexpected—if you have a fresh shoot idea that hasn’t been done many times before, chances are an editor might be interested in featuring it.
 Quick tip: wait until you hear back from an each editor before pitching your photos to other outlets!
 Simultaneous pitching is generally frowned upon in the blogging world.